lightinasnowstorm/Fishing-Display/README.md

 # Fishing-Display
 Displays fish from NieR: Automata in a react component.
 Component creation demo.

-The idea started with the initial mockup ssketch of the component and how it would function.
+The idea started with the initial mockup sketch of the component and how it would function.
 A breadcrumb would pop up outside of the box, and the box would shrink to show the remaining fish.

 After feedback, I was told not to do this, and instead had it so the fish got a checkmark and the breadcrumb would show seperately.